CASE-Association/CBR-1/README.md

   - Connect the wires from one of the motor to the "Motor A" port.
 It does not matter which wire goes to which pin, this can be corrected in the code if the motor turns the wrong way.
   - Connect the wires from the other motor to the "Motor B" port.

+The robot is now fully assembled!

+# Software

+We use PlatformIO for this project!
+The code can be found in the "Code" folder.

+## Libraries
+The following libraries are needed:
+  - PID_v1.h
+  - I2Cdev.h
+  - MPU6050_6Axis_MotionApps20.h
+Make sure they are in your project!

+## Adjusting the code

+Upload the code to the Nano.
+Do not freak out if it doesn't work at first!
+There's a few things that might need to be adjusted.

+When tilting the robot to one direction, the motors should turn in a way that drives it in that direction.
+If a specific motor does not turn that direction, you can switch the connectors.
+This will switch the direction the motor turns.
+Do this to both motors so that they drive in the direction the robot tilts.

+If you do not have connectors, but have soldered the wires to each port, you can switch the direction of the motors in the code.